BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 kubectl apply -f https://k8smastery.com/redirect.yaml
 ```

-- Open http://whatever.A.B.C.D.nip.io or localhost or A.B.C.D
+- Open http://< anything >.A.B.C.D.nip.io or localhost or A.B.C.D
 ]

 - It should immediately redirect to google.com